jemsbhai/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-6-1.png)

-So, as we can see from the graphs, the weekend steps seem to be more evenly distrubuted throughout the day.
+So, as we can see from the graphs, the weekend steps seem to be more evenly distributed throughout the day.

 Thats all, folks!!